Dewees v. United States, 16-cv-01579 (D.C. 2017) is a difficult case. The IRS appears to have been unusually tough on this taxpayer.

 Information returns filed with amended returns will not be automatically subject to audit but may be selected for audit through the existing audit selection processes that are in place for any tax or information returns.

 Dewees probably should not have entered the OVDP process in the first place if he had no unreported income.
 There was no evidence of any tax evasion and did not need immunity from criminal prosecution.
 He might have had better results simply filing the delinquent information returns.
-Where taxpayers do have unreported income and there is lack of willfulness, they may file under the streamlined filing compliance procedures (these procedures were not available at the time).
+Where taxpayers do have unreported income and there is lack of willfulness, they may file under the streamlined filing compliance procedures.

 U.S.-Canada Tax Treaty & International Tax Collections